inertance/reair-v2/README.md

 ```
 db:table1,db:table2:partition,...
 ```
-they will sperator by ','
+they will sperator by ',' .
-db:table is the same as db:table:.* ,they are meaning whole table.
+db:table is the same as db:table:.*  , they are meaning whole table.

 * Launch the job using the `hadoop jar` command on the destination, specifying the config file and the list of tables to copy.
 A larger heap for the client may be needed for large batches, so set `HADOOP_HEAPSIZE` appropriately.
 Also, depending on how the warehouse is set up, you may need to run the process as a different user (e.g. `hive`).